harryaskham/hif/README.md

 - whether on/off in inventory display
 - break things - with a broken status
 - synechdoche stuff - look under lid, for example
 - repeat the mantra on the radio for special ending
 - queries - what is X
-- more verbs
+- more verbs, even if non functional
-- Endgame triggers

 CLEANUP